nadu-pitt/nadu-pitt.github.io/people.md

 <p></p>
 <p></p>
+<p></p>

 {::nomarkdown}
 <div class="main-topic">
     <div class="right-profile-text">
-        <p>Yutong Zhang is a master student in the Department of Informatics and Networked Systems.
+        <p>Yutong Zhang is a master student in the Department of Informatics and Networked Systems, School of Computing and Information, at the University of Pittsburgh.
 She received a B.S. in Computer Science.
 Her research interests are human-centered interaction and human cognition and behavior study.</p>
     </div>
     <div class="left-profile-picture">
         <img src="images/Profile/yutong.JPG">